zzaimeche/saltwikiclone/Ubermaster-Architecture.md

 - **Allow horizontal scalability into a grid/cluster**

   Horizontal scalability allows to add more machine nodes that aren't necessary very powerful, as it is done in vertical scalability by adding more hardware.
 Grid layout would allow to certain vital points stay available after the impacts.
+In general, we should aim to be able to handle "infinite" amount of minions, where limits would be only hardware.

 - **Be 3rd party app agnostic in doing previous requirements**